Extreme Heat Operations Checklist for Professional Drivers & Executive Protection

 Route & Traffic Planning

-• Avoid peak heat congestion routes
+• Avoid peak heat congestion routes.

-• Identify rest stops with A/C if on an extended route
+• Identify rest stops with A/C if on an extended route.

 Parking Strategy

-• Use shaded or underground parking
+• Use shaded or underground parking.

-• Use windshield sunshades
+• Use windshield sunshades.

-• Crack windows slightly (if it’s secure to do so)
+• Crack windows slightly (if it’s secure to do so).

 Contingency Planning

-• Heat-related issues addressed in threat/risk assessment
+• Heat-related issues are addressed in the threat/risk assessment.

-• Principal-specific medical considerations reviewed
+• Principal-specific medical considerations reviewed.

 Communications

-• Radios/phones kept out of direct sunlight
+• Radios/phones kept out of direct sunlight.

-• Backup power banks and comms are charged and tested
+• Backup power banks and comms are charged and tested.